chris-aubin/Cisco-Interview-Question-Solution/README.md

-# Cisco Interview Question Solution
+# Cisco Interview Question: Is this a Binary Tree?

 Given a binary tree reprsented in a string as a sequence of parent-child pairs in no particular order, i.e.: